-Vermont has high quality deer hunting due to a rural landscape, good habitat, lots of public land open to hunting, regulations allowing young bucks to mature before being hunted and plenty of deer.
+Vermont has high quality deer hunting due to a rural landscape, good habitat, lots of public land open to hunting, regulations allowing young bucks to mature before being hunted, and plenty of deer.

-Vermont has a three-deer annual limit, two of which may be legal bucks.
+Vermont has a three-deer annual limit, only two of which may be legal bucks.
 Three archery licenses are allowed in archery season.
 November brings a youth weekend and the traditional 16-day rifle season for bucks with one antler having two or more points one inch or longer.
 A hunting license comes with a buck tag for the November rifle season.
 The muzzleloader season offers more deer hunting opportunity in early December with an additional muzzleloader license.
 Check for latest regulations at our website: www.vtfishandwildlife.com.